hetyey-b/RedditScraperScripts/README.md

 ### Installing

 Just clone this repository anywhere on your system, and you are ready to go.
-I recommend you run this script from the command line.
+I recommend you run these scripts from the command line.

 ## Built With